divetm/Building-your-first-Sigfox-connected-prototype/README.md

 Introduction
 ----
 The goal of this repo is to learn how to build your own IoT device prototype using a Sigfox-connected devkit and a couple of components.
-If you've read [this repo](https://github.com/divetm/Getting-started-with-Sigfox) before, some of this might feel like a deja-vu.
+If you've read [this repo](https://github.com/divetm/Getting-started-with-Sigfox) before, some of this might feel like a déjà-vu.
 The idea is always to guide you from zero to a hundred.
 But, if you don't want to re-read something you already know, you can jump to [this section](#building-your-own-prototype).

 1. [A quick overview of what Sigfox is](#a-quick-overview-of-what-sigfox-is)
   a.
 [The technology](#the-technology)